simritdhanjal/simritdhanjal.github.io/_posts/2025-08-21-ai-education.md

 Psychologists Daniel Kahneman and Amos Tversky distinguished between two modes of thought:
 * **System 1**: the fast, intuitive part of our brain
-* **System 2**: the slower, deliberate reasoning we engage when analyzing, practicing, and reflecting Deep learning requires sustained engagement of System 2, allowing skills practiced deliberately to eventually become automatic in System 1.
+* **System 2**: the slower, deliberate reasoning we engage when analyzing and reflecting

+Deep learning requires sustained engagement of System 2, allowing skills practiced deliberately to eventually become automatic in System 1.

 Cognitive load theory (and, frankly, most of our experiences in college) shows that we cannot passively absorb complex concepts.
 Instead we need repetition, reflection, and challenge to commit knowledge into long-term memory.
 It’s why schools emphasize daily practice, weekly repetition, and a bit of a challenge to drive growth.

 Vygotsky’s zone of proximal development makes the same point: growth happens when learners are stretched just beyond their comfort zones.
 When they are challenged, but not overwhelmed, ideally with guidance.

 Consider a student learning algebra.
 They struggle through equations, make mistakes, and gradually build an intuitive model of how to approach different problems.
-This struggle and experimentation strengthens reasoning skills and lays the foundation for problem-solving across contexts.
+This struggle and experimentation strengthens reasoning skills and lays the foundation for problem solving across contexts.
 It’s why prestigious universities often say their students “learn how to learn”.
 The rigor itself is what shapes lasting cognitive habits.

 If AI is used primarily as a shortcut, that struggle disappears.
-The student may see the answer but wouldn’t internalize the reasoning behind it.
-Knowledge remains superficial.
+The student may see the answer but wouldn’t internalize the reasoning behind it, hence knowledge remains superficial.
 As we know, true learning isn’t simply knowing what is correct.
 It’s understanding why it’s correct and being able to apply and adapt that reasoning in unfamiliar situations.

 Maybe AI can support this process, but only if it is treated as a guide, not a replacement.